cortex-lab/phy/docs/index.md

 # Introduction

 **NOTE: this documentation is for the development version of phy 2.0, available on GitHub, cortex-lab/phy repository, dev branch.
-A release should be available soon.**
+A release should be available soon.
+This is still a work-in-progress.**

 [**phy**](https://github.com/cortex-lab/phy) is an open-source Python library providing a graphical user interface for visualization and manual curation of large-scale electrophysiological data.
 It is optimized for high-density multielectrode arrays containing hundreds to thousands of recording sites (mostly Neuropixels probes).